 Don’t Let Them In had two things going against it before I watched it.
 It had a generic-looking poster that billed it as a cross between You’re Next and The Purge.
 And it was produced by Jonathan Willis whose credits include School of the Damned and Robert Reborn.
 To put it another way, it sounded like another of the low-end genre films being cranked out in the UK lately.
-But Adrian from Movies And Mania had recommended it to me so I gave it a go.
+But it had been recommended it to me so I gave it a go.
 Was it worth it?

 Jenna (Michelle Luther) and Karl (Aidan O’Neill) are social workers.
 The last case of the week involves checking on David (Scott Suter, Anhedonia) a mentally challenged man recently released after 15 years in jail for killing a young girl.
 Despite a warning to be careful from the local policewoman (Amanda Hunt) the checkup seems to go OK.
 Until they try to leave.
 He grabs a shotgun and tells them they can’t open the door.
 It’ll let “them” in.